 - OAS Official Records from 1986-2000 are also available in Microform (Micro-10 S430)

-- Consult the Grad catalog for current print OAS documentation.
+- Consult Library Search for current print OAS documentation.

 The Guide to International Legal Research (released annually) (Smith KZ 1234 .G85) describes how OAS publications are organized.